weisJ/darklaf/README.md

 when building the project.
 When building the project there will be a message for every library that needs to be manually included.

-Note: You can still build the project without the libraries, but then custom decorations won't be supported.
+**Note**: You can still build the project without the libraries, but then custom decorations won't be supported.

 # Contribute
 Here is a list of things that currently are not finished or need refinement.
 This list is a work in progress and being updated regulary.
 If you find any problems with the LaF feel free to submit an issue: